antidot/html-connector/README.md

 ### Optional FTML splitting algorithm

-If you can and want to use the FTML you also need to install the FTML connector:
+To publish FTML, it is also necessary to install the FTML connector:

 ```bash
 pip3 install antidot-fluidtopics-ftml-connector -i https://pypi.mrs.antidot.net/antidot/stable/
 ```

-You can then use the binary with the `--use-ftml` option.
+Once the connector is installed, the binary with the `--use-ftml` option is available.

-If the FTML connector is installed you can then add the `use_ftml` parameter:
+To add the `use_ftml` parameter:

 ```python
 from antidot.connector.html import publish_html, publish_html_with_client, html_to_fluid_api